 Injured Florida Workers Could Sue if their Employer tried to Prevent them from Getting Benefits

-If your business or employer has attempted any of the above situations regarding trying to prevent your rights as an injured worker in Florida, you could have the right to sue and should contact an experienced workers comp attorney.
+If your business or employer has attempted to impede your rights as an injured worker in Florida, you could have the right to sue and should contact an experienced workers comp attorney.
 You could be entitled to recoup the cost of your medical expenses and lost wages, plus possible punitive damages if the situation was gross enough.

 Exceptions to Workers’ Compensation Laws